deawyk/deawyk.github.io/_pages/consulting.md

 <div class="pretty-links">

-<div class="lead lead-about"> _Futur Consulting_ uses technological solutions (data) to provide the probabilistically optimal answers for the biggest questions of your life.
-We help our clients narrow down your option pool, pinpoint your goals, and commit.
-You will be certain when you make the most important milestone decision of your life, be it selecting the right school, the right career, or the right mindset.
+<div class="lead lead-about"> I founded _Futur Consulting_ hoping to build technological tools to derive probabilistically advantageous solutions to solving the crossroads in our lives.
+Be it selecting the right school, the right career, or the right life coach, we make sure you are making the best choice for your big life decisions.
+We help our clients narrow down their option pool, pinpoint their goal(s), and commit.
 </div>

 <!-- {::nomarkdown}